toshirot/libra-auth/README.md

 <li><strong>test-2 <u>QR ticket with changed to Fake address was used.</u> </strong><br><a href=https://libra-auth.com/test/buy-ticket-fake-2.html>https://libra-auth.com/test/buy-ticket-fake-2.html</a> 7th in the figure below, Alice's address is Other client one.</li>
 </ul>

+<h2>Future</h2>
+The Libra Auth method can be used not only for ticket sales authentication as in this demo but also for normal authentication tasks.
+Especially suitable for authentication tasks involving payments.
+It provides trust by the Libra blockchain ledger.
+However, each authentication work is fast because it is separated from the Libra Network.
+If you already have a Libra account, i.e. a private key or mnemonic, you can immediately authenticate with someone else's account without payment

 <img src=https://libra-auth.com/img/doc/libra-auth-2019-08-29-02.png>